Scalable Algorithms for the Sparse Ridge Regression: Abstract

 \section{Abstract}

 Sparse regression and variable selection for large-scale data have been rapidly developed in the past decades.
-This work focuses on sparse ridge regression, which {enforces the sparsity by use of the $L_{0}$ norm}.
-We pave out a theoretical foundation to understand why existing approaches may not work well for this problem, in particular on large-scale datasets. {By} reformulating the problem as a chance-constrained program, we derive a novel mixed integer second order conic (MISOC) reformulation \bl{using perspective formulation} and prove that its continuous relaxation is equivalent to that of the convex integer formulation proposed in recent work.
-Based upon these two formulations \bl{(i.e., the proposed MISOC formulation and an existing convex integer formulation)}, we develop two new scalable algorithms, the greedy and randomized algorithms, for sparse ridge regression with desirable theoretical properties.
-The proposed algorithms are proved to yield near-optimal solutions under mild conditions. \bl{We further} propose to integrate the greedy algorithm with the randomized algorithm, which can greedily search the features from the nonzero subset identified by the continuous relaxation of the MISOC formulation.
+This work focuses on sparse ridge regression, which {enforces the sparsity by use of the $L_{0}$ norm}. { We first prove that the continuous relaxation of the mixed integer second order conic (MISOC) reformulation {using perspective formulation} is equivalent to that of the convex integer formulation proposed in recent work.
+We also show that the convex hull of the constraint system of MISOC formulation is equal to its continuous relaxation.
+Based upon these two formulations {(i.e., the MISOC formulation and convex integer formulation)}, we analyze two scalable algorithms, the greedy and randomized algorithms, for sparse ridge regression with desirable theoretical properties.} The proposed algorithms are proved to yield near-optimal solutions under mild conditions. {We further} propose to integrate the greedy algorithm with the randomized algorithm, which can greedily search the features from the nonzero subset identified by the continuous relaxation of the MISOC formulation.
 The merits of the proposed methods are {illustrated through numerical examples} in comparison with several existing ones.

 \textit {Approximation Algorithm, Chance Constraint, Conic Program, Mixed Integer, Ridge Regression}